 elements, only the number of ranges.

-A typical use of the TRangeSet classes is to
+A typical use of the TRangeSet

 get rid of hard-coded range checks, as in: